Malabar tree toad

-The Malabar tree toad (Pedostibes tuberculosus), or warty Asian tree toad, is a species of toad found in forests along the Western Ghats of great Karnataka or Deccan.
+The Malabar tree toad (Pedostibes tuberculosus), or warty Asian tree toad, is a species of toad found in forests along the Western Ghats of Karnataka Kerala and Tamilnadu.
 It is a small species and is found in wet tree hollows or leaf bases containing water.
 It is the only species in the monotypic genus Pedostibes, also known as Asian tree toads.

 Taxonomy

 Formerly, the genus Pedostibes also hosted other Southeast Asian species that were subsequently moved to a new genus, Rentapia, in 2016.